Minolta: Early cameras

 Relying heavily on imported German technology, Nichi-Doku turned out their first product, a bellows camera called the Nifcarette, in March 1929.
 By 1937, the company reorganized as Chiyoda Kogaku Seikō, K.K.
 (Chiyoda Optics and Fine Engineering, Ltd.) and built the first Japanese-made twin-lens reflex camera, the Minoltaflex, based on the German Rolleiflex.

 In 1947, the Minolta-35 was introduced.
 It is based on the Leica rangefinder camera concept with the 39mm screw lens-mount.
 It uses the standard 35mm film in cassettes.
 The standard lens is the Super Rokkor 1:2.8 50mm.

 In 1950, Minolta developed a planetarium projector, the first-ever made in Japan, beginning the company's connection to astronomical optics.
-John Glenn took a Minolta Hi-Matic rangefinder 35 mm camera aboard the spacecraft Friendship 7 in 1962, and in 1968, Apollo 8 orbited the moon with a Minolta Space Meter aboard.
+John Glenn took a Minolta Hi-Matic rangefinder 35 mm camera aboard the spacecraft Friendship 7 in 1962, and in 1968, Apollo 8 orbited the Moon with a Minolta Space Meter aboard.
+This was also used by the Apollo 11 astronauts on the moon.

 In the late 1950s and 1960s, Minolta competed in the medium-format roll film camera market with the Autocord series of TLR (twin-lens reflex) cameras.